HIGHGATE: An elderly couple is lucky to be alive Monday after a fire gutted the home they built by hand.

 The Manys and their tenants were both displaced by the fire.
 The tenants were being assisted by the American Red Cross in finding temporary shelter.

 Depatie said the lack of water that any rural fire attack sees hampered their efforts dramatically, “When we got here there was fire coming out of the roof on the right side.”
+The family is going to get in contact with a roofing company Austin tx to see if the roof is salvageable.
+At this current time, there is too much debris and damage to make an informed decision about the structural integrity of the home.

 Depatie said the fire attack ran short on water a few minutes later, allowing the fire to spread to the remainder of the building, causing the roof to eventually collapse.
+Rebuilding the home will mean that professionals like roof installation companies austin will be brought in to hopefully get the house back to looking how it should.

 Dealing with water supply issues is the nature of rural firefighting, according to Depatie, whose town relies almost entirely on tankers and not fire hydrants for fire suppression efforts.